ibm-cloud-docs/assistant-data/install-150.md

 |-------|------|-----------------|
 |     4 |   16 |          128 GB |
 {: caption="Deployment details" caption-side="top"}

+## Installing on IBM Cloud Pak for Data 3.5
+{: #install-150-on-35}

+The overall steps are specified here as a preview.
+For the complete procedure, see the installation instructions on the [{{site.data.keyword.icp4dfull_notm}} knowledge center 3.5](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.5.0/svc-assistant/assistant-install.html){: external}

+The installation process takes 1 or 2 hours.
+These example commands are for installing in a cluster with internet access.

+1. Copy images to your cluster.
+For example:

+    ```
+    ./cpd-cli adm --repo repo.yaml --assembly watson-assistant --namespace zen --apply
+    ```
+    {: codeblock}

+    To see a sample `repo.yaml` that installs assistant only, see [Setting up the cluster](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.5.0/svc-assistant/assistant-svc-install-adm.html){: external}

+1. Get the Cloud Pak layer images.
+For example:

+    ```
+    ./cpd-cli install --assembly lite --namespace zen --repo repo.yaml \
+    --storageclass portworx-shared-gp3 --target-registry-username=ocadmin \
+    --target-registry-password=$(oc whoami -t) --cluster-pull-prefix $(oc registry info)/zen \ --transfer-image-to $(oc get routes docker-registry -n default -o=template={{.spec.host}})/zen
+    ```
+    {: codeblock}

+    If you see `CrashLoopBackoff` messages, you can ingore them.
+Give the pods time to recover and the installation will complete.

+1. Get the Events service images.

+    The Events service is required if you want to use the Analytics feature.

+    Follow the instructions [here](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.5.0/cpd/install/common-svcs.html){: external}.
+If you have the option to install only the Events service, do so.

+1. Install the EDB operator to get Postgres resources.
+For example:

+    ```
+    ./cpd-cli install --assembly edb-operator --optional-modules edb-pg-base:x86_64 \
+    --namespace zen --repo repo.yaml --cluster-pull-prefix $(oc registry info \
+    --internal)/zen --transfer-image-to=$(oc registry info)/zen \
+    --ask-push-registry-credentials --insecure-skip-tls-verify
+    ```
+    {: codeblock}

+1. Get the images for the service.
+For example:

+    ```
+    ./cpd-cli install --assembly watson-assistant-operator \
+    --optional-modules watson-assistant-operand-ibm-events-operator:x86_64 \
+    --override install-override.yaml --namespace zen --repo repo.yaml \
+    --cluster-pull-prefix $(oc registry info --internal)/zen \
+    --transfer-image-to=$(oc registry info)/zen --ask-push-registry-credentials \
+    --insecure-skip-tls-verify
+    ```
+    {: codeblock}

+    For details about the override file, see [Creating an override file](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.5.0/svc-assistant/assistant-svc-override.html){: external}

+1. Install the service.
+For example:

+    ```
+    ./cpd-cli  install --assembly watson-assistant --instance wa001 \
+    --override install-override.yaml --namespace zen --repo repo.yaml \
+    --storageclass portworx-watson-assistant-sc \
+    --cluster-pull-prefix $(oc registry info --internal)/zen \
+    --transfer-image-to=$(oc registry info)/zen --ask-push-registry-credentials \
+    --insecure-skip-tls-verify
+    ```
+    {: codeblock}

 ## Installing on IBM Cloud Pak for Data 3.0.1
 {: #install-150-on-301}